Admission -Initial placement of a student into Special Education.

 (Age 16) Needed Transition Services-Required for all students beginning at age 16.
 This is a statement of needed transition services for the student that is based on the student's anticipated method of graduation and assures that the student's expectations and needs are written in the Individual Educational Program for the student.
 It must be developed with participation of the student and may include a statement of inter-agency responsibilities related to transition.

 Behavior Intervention Plan (BIP)-Required for all students whose behavior interferes with educational progress.
 It should be based upon a Functional Behavioral Assessment(FBA) and should contain positive strategies as well as appropriate interventions/consequences.
-It should state whether or not the student is capable of following the student code of conduct.
-If the ARD committee determines that there is no need for a Behavior Intervention Plan the student will be expected and is considered capable of following the student code of conduct without modifications.

 Extended School Year (ESY)-Required for all students who are at risk for suffering severe regression/recoupment difficulties following breaks in the educational year.
 This supplement addresses the eligibility requirements for an extended school year and prescribes an appropriate program based upon current school year goals and objectives, if needed to prevent regression/recoupment difficulties.